zhangjyr/aibrix/CONTRIBUTING.md

 ### 1. Understanding the Repository Structure

-You can refer to the [Design Doc](https://github.com/aibrix/aibrix/tree/main/docs/tutorial) to quickly understand the layout of the AIBricks directory structure.
+You can refer to the [Design Doc](https://github.com/aibrix/aibrix/tree/main/docs/tutorial) to quickly understand the layout of the AIBrix directory structure.

 ### 2. Picking an Issue